Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 # Getting Started

 ## Overview
 The RoseLab servers are the primary machine learning servers owned and managed by the UCSD CSE [Rose Lab](https://roseyu.com).
 These servers offer a versatile platform for machine learning researchers to develop and run their models within [Linux Containers](https://linuxcontainers.org/).
-In addition, RoseLab servers provide access to [Grafana](http://roselab1.ucsd.edu/grafana/) for real-time machine metrics tracking, [Seafile](http://roselab1.ucsd.edu/seafile) for convenient data sharing and backup, [MinIO](https://rosedata.ucsd.edu) for hosting S3 dataset, and [Hedgedoc](https://roselab1.ucsd.edu/hedgedoc) for online markdown collaboration.
+Additionally, RoseLab servers provide access to [Grafana](http://roselab1.ucsd.edu/grafana/) for real-time machine metrics tracking, [Seafile](http://roselab1.ucsd.edu/seafile) for convenient data sharing and backup, [MinIO](https://rosedata.ucsd.edu) for hosting S3 datasets, [Hedgedoc](https://roselab1.ucsd.edu/hedgedoc) for online markdown collaboration, [WandB](https://rosewandb.ucsd.edu) for self-hosted experiment tracking, and [BetterGPT](https://roselab1.ucsd.edu/chat) as a lab-shared ChatGPT service frontend (contact admin for backend API access).
 Further web applications are planned to be added in the future to support the needs of researchers.

 ### Hardware

-The RoseLab servers are located in Rack C05 of the CSE server room 1215 and consist of two primary components:
+The RoseLab servers are located in Rack C05 of the CSE server room 1215, including:

-1. Gigabyte G292 **4x A100** GPU server
+1. roselab1: Gigabyte G292-Z40 **4x A100** GPU server
+2. roselab2: Asus ESC8000A **8x RTX4090** GPU server
+3. roselab3: Asus ESC8000A **8x RTX4090** GPU server
+4. roselab4: Gigabyte G482-Z54 **8x L40S** GPU server
-2. Supermicro 12-bay Storage server, equipped with **6x 20TB** hard drives.
+5. rosedata: Supermicro 12-bay Storage server, equipped with **6x 20TB** hard drives.

 ::: tip Note
 Please note that the RoseLab servers are still in the early stages of development and any feedback regarding the user experience is highly appreciated.
 More hardwares are planned for the future.
 For more information about the rationale behind the servers, please refer to the [Why RoseLab](./why) section.